WEALTH MANAGEMENT

 It is an honour to be asked, however, the responsibilities of an Executor are very important and can be very extensive.
 It is not like taking up a new sport or a hobby, where you can take your time and practice until you are good at it.

-As Executor you will need resources to help you; professional support services or the advice from someone who you trust that has acted in the capacity AND a good checklist that you can reference to ensure that you don’t miss any key aspects of your responsibilities.
+As Executor, you will need resources to help you; professional support services or the advice from someone who you trust that has acted in the capacity AND a good checklist that you can reference to ensure that you don’t miss any key aspects of your responsibilities.

-Choose an Executor – And choose wisely.
+Choose an Executor – and choose wisely.

 Remember, some of our most critical life decisions to be made affect outcomes after we die.